GoogleChrome/developer.chrome.com/site/en/blog/how-to-measure-browser-graphics-performance/index.md

 {% YouTube id="hAzhayTnhEI" %}

 Different graphics applications have different needs, so you should write your benchmarks with that in mind.
 Measure the graphics features that you are using in your app.
-When you find a slow scenario, try to reduce it down to the smallest piece of code that reproduces it (and file a bug report at "new.crbug.com":http://new.crbug.com if it should be faster.)
+When you find a slow scenario, try to reduce it down to the smallest piece of code that reproduces it (and file a bug report at [new.crbug.com](https://new.crbug.com] if it should be faster.)

-To see how to write high-performance web graphics code, check out th Google I/O 2012 talk by Nat Duca and Tom Wiltzius from the Chrome GPU team.
+To see how to write high-performance web graphics code, check out the Google I/O 2012 talk by Nat Duca and Tom Wiltzius from the Chrome GPU team.